“We are making photographs to understand what our lives mean to us.” — Ralph Hattersley

 There is a line from the Thornton Wilder play, Our Town, that pretty much sums up my passion for taking pictures:

 “So — people a thousand years from now—this is the way we were in the provinces north of New York at the beginning of the twentieth century. — This is the way we were: in our growing up and in our marrying and in our living and in our dying.”

 Through street photography I seek to tell stories that are familiar and ordinary.
 If you tell someone you went to the concession stand after the ballgame and bought a piece of Dubble Bubble you’ve told a boring story.
-But, these same stories come alive with perfection and light; love and celebration when they are photographed.
+But, these same stories come alive with perfection and light when they are photographed.

 Through my photographs, I hope to inspire people to savor the life they have and to recognize the sheer perfection in simple things.
 I also love to take pictures of things that challenge our perceptions of beauty and quality of place.

 I like contradiction and irony in photographs, like the picture I shot of this homeless man texting someone.
 Sometimes, photos reveal what we don’t see in person, freezing a frame of life that is so brief it can’t be forgotten because it was never remembered.
 This picture eventually appeared in a publication for the U.S. Veterans Administration.

 Here is a picture I took of a beautiful girl at a Halloween parade in Oklahoma City.
 She’s special, too.

 Irony and contradiction give us new perspectives on old stories and they help unravel misconceptions.
 I never manufacture the events or things I photograph, and I rarely, if ever, manipulate my photos with trick-effects.
 I have never used Photoshop, etc., but think it’s OK if you do.
 Photography is an art form and for many people shooting is just the beginning stages of creating that art.